gamesonweb/DNA-games/README.md

 # How to play the game

 First of all, you can launch the game simply by clicking [this link](https://dna-game-production.github.io/GamesOnWeb2023/).
 You will be asked to enter a name for your character and you're good to go !

+<details>the game was tested on Google Chrome, where it works perfectly.
+There seem to be input issues with Firefox</details>

 Because of humanity's *greed* and *avidity*, the planet ran out of resources and society collapsed.
 Your are a survivor who took refuge on an archipelago and have nothing but your will and body to defend yourself.
 Your goal is to survive the hostile environment and, in particular, monsters that will spawn at night.